-The Federal Headquarters of Response in case of Nuclear, Biological, Chemical, and Natural events (BST ABCN) takes over in case of a radiological emergency coming from abroad.
+The Federal NBCN Crisis Management Board (BST ABCN) takes over in case of a radiological emergency coming from abroad.
 Automatic dose-rate monitoring systems have been installed in Switzerland.
 These systems continuously monitor the dose rate at a large number of locations.